markqvist/NomadNet/README.md

  - `5cda089fc42675bdd904c6d06db87d49` Frankfurt Hub Testnet Node

 To browse pages on a node that is not currently known, open the URL dialog in the `Network` section of the program by pressing `Ctrl+U`, paste or enter the address and select `Go` or press enter.
 Nomadnet will attempt to discover and connect to the requested node.

-**Please Note**: If this is the very first time you use pip to install a program on your system, you might need to reboot your system for the program to become available.
-If you get a "command not found" error or similar when running the program, reboot your system and try again.

 ### Install on Android
 You can install Nomad Network on Android using Termux, but there's a few more commands involved than the above one-liner.
 The process is documented in the [Android Installation](https://markqvist.github.io/Reticulum/manual/gettingstartedfast.html#reticulum-on-android) section of the Reticulum Manual.
 Once the Reticulum has been installed according to the linked documentation, Nomad Network can be installed as usual with pip.